 Pronunciation of 'Digitalis'

-The word 'Digitalis' originates from Latin, meaning 'finger-like,' referring to the shape of the flowers.
+The word 'Digitalis' originates from the Latin word 'digitus', meaning 'finger', referring to the finger-like shape of the flowers.

 Pronunciation Details